6.0 Student Conduct and Community Standards

 The well-being of a community is harmed by misconduct of its members.
 Whether minor or major, misconduct cannot be disregarded if all members of the community are to be respected, safe, and secure.
 For that reason, the student disciplinary process is an integral part of our academic community.
 Consistent regulations, policies, procedures, and their enforcement are ingredients of any community in which students can live and learn successfully.

-In all disciplinary cases, principles of fair practice will prevail.
+Under this Code of Conduct and process, principles of fair practice are primary.
 Fair practices require that students be informed of the nature of the charges against them, that they be given an opportunity to refute the charges, that the College not be arbitrary or capricious in its actions or decisions, and that there be provision for appeal of any decision.

 Disciplinary cases and their outcomes, including any subsequent sanctions or penalties, are recorded in the Dean of Students.
 If a student is expelled from the College for disciplinary reasons, it is noted on the student’s transcript.

 Cases of alleged violations of the College’s Student Code of Conduct are handled through the College’s Student Conduct Process for the following: